-- 1Up 27Down 12Roe v.
-Wade remains among the U.S. Supreme Court's most highly controversial decisions.
+Roe v.
+Wade remains among the US Supreme Court's most highly controversial decisions.
 In 1973, the High Court ruled that a woman who chooses to have an abortion (in the first trimester) is within her constitutional rights to do so.
-This ruling essentially legalized first trimester abortion - striking down individual state laws restricting it.

-- 2Up 21Down 12The Brown v.
+The Brown v.
 Board of Education Supreme Court decision was certainly controversial.
 This 1954 ruling by the High Court essentially determined that it is unconstitutional for states to establish separate schools for blacks and whites.
-The ruling, which said that race-based segregation in public schools was unconstitutional, set the stage for the Civil Rights Movement, as it abolished segregation in schools (though not elsewhere).
+The ruling stated that segregation based on race in public schools was unconstitutional.

 This change set the stage for the Civil Rights Movement, as it abolished segregation in schools (though not elsewhere).Was this controversial?